ositaka/design-code-tips-v2/src/pages/code/2020-12-07-remove-zeros-on-woocommerce-3-ways.md

   - JavaScript
 ---

-## 1st way — Remove the Zeros globally (front-end/backend)
+## First way — Remove the Zeros globally (front-end/backend)

 This first approach is the "official" WooCommerce approach from the docs.
-However, in a situation you want to have the Zeros on the backend, for generated Invoice PDFs, for instance, the 2nd option it will be more appropriated.
+However, in a situation where you want to have the "zeros" on the backend, for generated Invoice PDFs, for instance, the second option will be more appropriate.

 ```php
 /**